covid-policy-modelling/schemas/README.md

 Over time, this has extended to also allow model developers to use the API of the web-ui to submit simulations for an individual model, using model-specific parameters.
 These parameters still need to be defined in this repository.

-To add a new schema, you can use the existing schemas as examples, but at a minimum you must:
+To add a new schema, at a minimum you must:

-* Add a new type defining the input schema to `input-<name>.ts`
-* Add a new type defining the output schema to `output-<name>.ts`
-* Add the new type to the `ModelInput` type union in `input.ts`
-* Add the new type to the `ModelOutput` type union in `model-output.ts`
-* Update `script/generate-schema` to generate JSON schema files from the types
-* Update `script/generate-schema` to generate markdown documentation from the schema (using `wetzel`)
+1. Create a new file called `src/input-<name>.ts`, containing a type `<Name>ModelInput` (and any necessary related types)
+    * You can use the existing types `src/input-minimal.ts` and `src/input-common.ts` as examples

-You should add documentation for the new schemas into the Typescript comments as much as possible, as these comments are automatically extracted into the documentation, and into the API documentation of the web-ui.
+    * You should add documentation for the new type into the Typescript comments as much as possible, as these comments are automatically extracted into the documentation, and into the API documentation of the web-ui
-If necessary, you can also add annotated example files into `docs`, but you should then update `script/generate-schema` to ensure that these examples are valid using `ajv` (once the annotations are removed, using `strip-json-comments`).
+1. Create a new file called `src/output-<name>.ts`, containing a type `<Name>ModelOutput` (and any necessary related types)
+    * Your `<Name>ModelOutput` type should include a field `metadata: <Name>ModelInput`
+    * Again, you can use the existing types `src/output-minimal.ts` and `src/output-common.ts` as examples
+1. Edit the file `src/input.ts` to import your new type and add it to the `ModelInput` type union
+1. Edit the file `src/output.ts` to import your new type and add it to the `ModelInput` type union
+1. Edit the file `script/generate-schema` to add the following

+    ```bash
+    echo Generating <name> input schema
+    ts-json-schema-generator --path src/input-<name>.ts --type <Name>ModelInput --out schema/input-<name>.json
+    wetzel schema/input-<name>.json -w > docs/input-<name>.md

+    echo Generating <name> output schema
+    ts-json-schema-generator --path src/output-<name>.ts --type <Name>ModelOutput --out schema/output-<name>.json
+    wetzel schema/output-<name>.json -w > docs/output-<name>.md
+    ```

+1. Run `npm run build` to generate the schema and documentation
+1. Commit your changes (including the generated schema and documentation files), and raise a PR in order to have them merged in

+For particularly complicated schemas, you may also wish to add an example of a valid input file.
+If you wish to do so:

+1. Create a new file called `docs/input-<name>-annotated.json` containing your example
+    * You can use the existing `docs/input-common-annotated.json` as an example
+1. Edit the file `script/generate-schema` to add the following (after the line beginning `wetzel schema/input-<name>.json ...`)

+    ```bash
+    strip-json-comments --no-whitespace docs/input-<name>-annotated.json > docs/input-<name>-example.json
+    ajv validate -s schema/input-<name>.json -d docs/input-<name>-example.json
+    ```

+1. Run `npm run build` to generate the schema and documentation, and validate your example

+You can follow the same process to generate an example output file.

 ## Publishing